mapeveri/django-advertising/README.rst

 Django-Advertising
 ==================

 Django application for show advertising configurable.
+This application allows you to display advertising in a box (one or many images) and set (Time, url, etc.).

 Installing
 ----------